Yellownecked Caterpillar

 Description

 The adult is a reddish brown moth.
-The forewings are cinnamon brown and marked with irregular fine dark lines.
+The front wings are cinnamon brown and marked with irregular fine dark lines.
 Adults have a wingspread of about 50 mm.
-The larvae are black with four yellow stripes on each side (Fig. 1).
+The larvae are black with four yellow stripes on each side (Figure 1).
 Their bodies are covered with long fine whitish hairs.
 The head is jet black; the segment behind the head is bright yellow, hence its name.
 Mature larvae are about 50 mm long.
 When disturbed, larvae assume a threatening posture.
-Usually, they lift both the head and posterior tip of their bodies, making a distinctive “U” shape.
+Usually, they lift both the head and posterior tip of their bodies, making a distinctive "U" shape.

 Figure 1: Yellownecked caterpillars